standardrhyme/mp1/README.md

 If you wish to quit the program, enter `q` or `Q`.

 B) Next, enter a postive integer value of the number of nodes you want your system to test, and press `ENTER`.
-(For example, an input of 50 would test systems with 1 node, 2 nodes, 3 nodes...50 nodes).

 C) Lastly, enter whether you wish to print out in your terminal the infection results of each Gossip round, and press `ENTER`.
 - `Y`: Yes